 In the current Stork version, the user must explicitly select an option payload suitable for the option.
-Thus, they must be familiar with the DHCP option formats and select appropriate option fields in the right order using the Add Payload button.
+Thus, they must be familiar with the DHCP option formats and select appropriate option fields in the right order using the Add <field-type> button below the option code.
 For example, the (5) Name Server option can comprise one or more IPv4 addresses.
 After selecting this option, the user should select an ipv4-address option field once or more and fill the option fields with the IP addresses.